 Simple, quick and easy to make is one way to describe this cobbler.
 Most cobblers are straight and to the point, with a layer of fruit on the bottom and a cobbled floury top.
 This cobbler is definitely quick to make.
 It is definitely easy to make and there is where the similarities stop!
 One look at the above ingredients and one realizes this is not your average Joe cobbler.
 Not that there is anything wrong with average Joe, but in this house it was time for a change.

 Well, Alex had come home briefly to deposit some of his belongings and Manservant was arriving the next day, so I thought I better cook/bake something to show them that I still could.
 Bake, that is.
-After all, I'd been living on leftovers since Zoe left and hadn't even stepped foot in the grocery.
-So what else did I see waiting for me as I put the basil plant into my basket, but blueberries and raspberries and blackberries.
+After all, I’d been living on leftovers since Zoe left and hadn’t even stepped foot in the grocery.
+So what else was waiting for me as I put the basil plant into my basket, but blueberries, raspberries and blackberries.
 Racing home with my purchases, I decided I best not let them go to waste and baking was on my mind.